 This perfect pizza sauce recipe made from scratch uses crushed tomatoes.
 The ingredients are whole plant foods, so there is no refined sugar in this pizza sauce recipe.
 Instead, the simple homemade date syrup provides a subtle sweetness with the tomatoes, garlic, and fennel seeds.

-Making it oil-free reduces the calorie-density, which is helpful if you're trying to lose weight.
-What's also awesome about this sauce is that leftovers can easily be used as a single-serving spaghetti sauce with some veggies for a quick, easy healthy weeknight dinner.
+Making it oil-free reduces the calorie density, which is helpful if you're trying to lose weight.
+What's also awesome about this sauce is that leftovers can easily be used as a single-serving spaghetti sauce with some veggies for a quick, easy, healthy weeknight dinner.

-- Sundried tomatoes (no oil)
+- Sundried tomatoes (no oil): pack umami and concentrated tomato sweetness.

 SAVE THIS RECIPE!